pufanyi/SC2002FinalSolution/design-principles/README.md

 ## Dependency Injection Principle (DIP)

 ### When to use

-There is an interface, and a class uses this interface as a dependency.
+There is an interface, and a class uses this interface (dependency).

 ### Template

-DIP: We make the class that uses this interface depend on the interface itself rather than concrete implementations of it.
+DIP: We make `<class used the interface>` depend on `<interface>` rather than concretions such as `<classes implemented the interface>`.
 This decouples the modules and makes them more flexible and testable.